niltonvasques/nlp-preprocessing/README.md

 ## NLP Preprocessing Tool

-The main goal of this project is to provide a tool for preprocessing text data with canonical text mining techniques.
+A tool for preprocessing text data with canonical text mining techniques.

 #### Tasks